signalfx/integrations/newrelic/readme.md

 1. A message appears that says **Validated!**.
 If a different message appears, contact support@signalfx.com for help.

-1. Select at least one New Relic module for which you want metrics to appear in SignalFx (APM, Mobile, or Servers).
-You can create sync rules for each of them.
+1. Next, create sync rules to control which metrics SignalFx will sync from New Relic.
+Select at least one New Relic module for which you want metrics to appear in SignalFx (APM, Mobile, or Servers).
+You can create sync rules for each module.

 1. Use typeahead to select at least one app to monitor; you can copy and paste results from the Sample Matches list.
 Click the **+** button to add each app to the list.
 When you have chosen all the apps you wish to monitor, click **Done**.